eagardi/eagardi.github.io/FinalPaper.md

 ```
 ##The View
 According to betterexplained.com the views are what the user sees: HTML, CSS, XML, Javascript, JSON.
+Below is some HTML that displays Rails view

 ```
 <!DOCTYPE html>